Quantum synchronization at the critical point of Floquet driven Rydberg atoms

 Secondly, by varying the seed frequency $f_s$ from 2$\pi\times$15 kHz to 2$\pi\times$25 kHz, we record the intensity of signal at frequency $f_s$ in the Fourier spectrum.
 We analyze their characteristics through the magnitude of subsequent subharmonics response in the Fourier spectrum.
 Importantly, we observe that the subharmonics align with the frequency of seed field, resulting in embryonic synchronization, the measured data for gain of output to input are given in Fig.~\ref{frequency}(b).
 The gain has a formula of $G=(S_{\text{out}}-S_{\text{in}})/S_{\text{in}}$, in which $S_{\text{in(out)}}$ represents the amplitude at $f=f_s$ in Fourier spectrum without (with) RF-field.
 Interestingly, we not only observe a gain greater than 0 at $f_s=f_0/2$, but we also find that this gain can occur for frequencies other than $f_0/2$.
-For example, when we set $f_s=2\pi\times19.6$ kHz [corresponding to a non-integer DTC], we still observe a gain greater than 0.
-For $f_s\neq f_0/2$ (corresponding to seeding time crystal with different embryos), we are essentially starting the system off with different starting points, which can lead to the emergence of time crystals with distinct characteristics, see Method Sections for more details.
-This indicates that seeded DTC response is not limited to a specific frequency and can occur at different frequencies, offering more flexibility in controlling and amplifying the signal.
-This variation in frequency allows us to modify the underlying temporal arrangements and ultimately obtain different types of time crystal formations.
+For example, when we set $f_s=2\pi\times19.6$ kHz, we still observe a gain greater than 0.
+For $f_s\neq f_0/2$ (corresponding to seeding with different embryos), we are essentially starting the system off with different starting points, which can lead to the emergence of synchronization with distinct characteristics.
+This indicates that seeded synchronization is not limited to a specific frequency, offering more flexibility in controlling and amplifying the signal.
+This variation in frequency allows us to modify the underlying temporal arrangements and ultimately obtain different types of oscillation formations.
+While at frequencies significantly different from $f_0/2$, such as $f_s=f_0/6$ or $f_s=5f_0/6$, no substantial amplification effect is observed, exhibiting a distinct difference from the synchronization behavior.